GDX64/Markov-model-training/README.md

 # Markov-model-training
-Training of a Markov Hidden Model in MATLAB. \s
+Training of a Markov Hidden Model in MATLAB.

 The main file is Markov_EM